 Draughtproofing windows can be enormously cost-effective

-Signs include rusted frames, which may have warped or become distorted.
+Signs of corroded metal frames include rusted frames, which may have warped or become distorted.
 Cracked glass, leaded lights with loose cames and small glazing panes that have buckled are also symptoms.

 The most serious issue that can afflict iron or steel windows is rust.
 As the metal corrodes it expands, causing distortion which can eventually lead to the glass cracking.
 But even windows that appear to be beyond repair can often be successfully overhauled.

-- Corroded sections of old wrought iron windows can be cut out and new replacement sections welded in.
+- Cut out corroded sections of old wrought iron windows and weld in new replacement sections

-- Once all rust is removed, apply a good-quality zinc primer before painting.
+- Remove all the rust and apply a good-quality zinc primer before painting

 Timber was the traditional material for lintels spanning openings above doors and windows.
-So in older solid walled buildings, even where the outer face of the wall has a brick arch or stone lintel, there is often a secondary beam sitting behind it made of wood, often plastered over.
+Even in older solid-walled buildings where the outer face of the wall has a brick arch or stone lintel a secondary timber beam can be sitting behind it, often plastered over.